Lore Documentation

 Install (macOS / Linux)

-# Extract and move to your PATH
+# Extract and move to your PATH tar -xzf lore_*.tar.gz sudo mv lore /usr/local/bin/ lore --version

 Install (Windows)

-# Extract the zip, then add the folder to your PATH
+# Extract the zip, then add the folder to your PATH # Or just run lore.exe directly from the extracted folder .\lore.exe --version

 Authentication

-lore auth login --key YOUR-LICENSE-KEY-UUID
+lore auth login

-Check your current auth status:
+Check your current auth status anytime:

 lore auth status